Teen Angels: 2012: Separation

 By 2012, several members had additional work to the band and rumors of a possible separation had begun.

 On February 28 came the first issue of the sixth studio album La Despedida in the telenovela Dulce amor, which features in its cast with Nicolás Riera and Rocío Igarzábal.
 The unpublished song sung to duet by both was called Perfect Integrity.

-On April 17, 2012, the new record material was released, which includes "Baja El Telón" (the first single), "Arriga en forma de amor" (second single) and "Integridad perfecta" (never a single official) as well as new versions of its previous themes.
+On April 17, 2012, the new record material was released, which includes "Baja El Telón" (the first single), "Arriga en forma de amor" (second single) and "Integridad perfecta" (never an official single) as well as new versions of its previous themes.
 Also, they recorded a special participation for the telenovela of Telefe and they appeared in the talent show La Voz Argentina.

 On October 8, the last show was held in the city of Cordoba before more than 20,000 people, after their performances at the Teatro Gran Rex.
-Lali Espósito explained that the reasons had to do with the incompatibility of the different careers of the members, "If we made the decision to continue it would be difficult to get together, go on tour, because Nico and Rochi are recording Dulce Amor, Peter is in La Owner, Gas is going to New York and I premiered Las Brujas de Salem.
+Lali Espósito explained that the reasons had to do with the incompatibility of the different careers of the members, "If we made the decision to continue it would be difficult to get together, go on tour, because Nico and Rochi are recording Dulce Amor, Peter is in La Dueña, Gas is going to New York City and i premiered with Las Brujas de Salem.